Want to improve how your site shows up on social platforms like Facebook, Twitter and LinkedIn?

 Even better, as you'll see below, it's relatively quick and simple to do.
 Or you can point your web developer to this page and ask them to take care of it.

 But it is one of the steps you absolutely have to get in place for your website—and this Ultimate Guide shows you exactly how.

-Do These Tags Impact SEO and How Well I Rank on Search?
+Do These Tags Impact SEO and How Well You Can Rank on Search?